TravelTime Technologies Ltd.

 We aren’t required to appoint a DPO under the GDPR but we have decided to do so voluntarily, and have appointed one of our company directors to this role.
 We understand that the same duties and responsibilities apply had we been required to appoint a DPO.
 We support our DPO to the same standards and our data protection officer is responsible for ensuring that our policy is followed.

-If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact our DPO, Peter Lilley at email@example.com
+If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact our DPO, Michelle Gee at firstname.lastname@example.org.

 2. Data we process